ricardouriegas/notas-cuatri7/notes/ingles.unit1.md

 In the continuous the action of these verbs seems longer or habitual.
    - I **'ve been cutting** the grass
    - He **was hitting** me

+# Perfect aspect
+1. The action is completed before another time
+   - **Have** you ever **been** to the USA?
+   - When i arrived, Peter **had left**
+2. The exact time of the verb action is not important.
+The perfect aspect refers to indefinite time.
+   - **Have** you **seen** my wallet anywhere?
+I've lost it The exception is the Past Perfect, which can refer to a definite time.
+   - She **had visited** her Japanese relatives once in 1993 before she moved in whit them in 1996.